brunialti/MENWIZ/README.txt

 - the library footprint is not very small.
 The provided example sketch dimension exceed 12k

 Warnings
-- the library has been tested with two library that I consider standard (included in the files).
-They could simply be not so standard.
+- MENWIZ requires LiquidCrystal_I2C and Buttons libraries.
+Theya are enclosed with the package
-- I have tested it mainly with 4x20 lcd screen.
-It *should* work also with other lcds, but i did'nt tested ite extensively
+- I tested MENWIZ mainly with 4x20 I2C lcd screens.
+It *should* work also with other lcds (e.g 16x2)), but i did'nt testvit extensively
-- Menu labels allocate memory.
-Be carefull not to tun out of ram memory (e simple routine is included to check it)
+- Menu labels require memory.
+Be carefull not to run out of  memory (a simple memory-check function is included inthe lib: use it!)

-If you are interested you can find the files to the following url: gethub.com/brunialti/MENWIZ
+The library is avalable at:
+gethub.com/brunialti/MENWIZ

-Any feed back is wellcome.
+Any feed back is welcome.
 Should you be interested I can mantain and expand.
-Keep in minD that I want to keep it simple.
+Keep in mind that I want to keep it simple.

 Next steps are:
 - new data types
 - user defined navigation callback routine (so you can use any navigation device you like, inside the framework)
-- actions: callback routines to be executed by menu
+- actions: callback routines to be executed from menu

 The TEST_LIB zip file contains the library used to test the MENWIZ lib.
 It should be standard, neverthless should you have some problem, try using it